 Fortunately, the cannonball missed the church but landed in a field, bounced three times and hit a farmhouse roof.
 Nobody was hurt.
 Jones also attacked the town of Skinningrove on the Cleveland coast further to the south.

 Acts of piracy out at sea were not uncommon off Alnmouth during that century.
-Incidents known to have occurred off Alnmouth in teh 1700s include the seizure of a ship called The Thomas and Margaret of Sunderland along with a brigantine from Berwick that were both taken by ate crew of a privateer ship in January 1744.
+Incidents known to have occurred off Alnmouth in the 1700s include the seizure of a ship called The Thomas and Margaret of Sunderland along with a brigantine from Berwick that were both taken by the crew of a privateer ship in January 1744.

-In April 1757 another privateer captured a Berwick sloop and in 1756 a French privateer captured a fishing smack that was full of salmon, again it belonged to the unfortunate port of Berwick.
+In April 1757 another privateer captured a Berwick sloop and in 1756 a French privateer captured a fishing smack that was full of salmon, this again belonged to the unfortunate port of Berwick.

-On August 15, 1779, an engagement took place between a British Man-of-war called Content and two French privateer ships which lasted for two hours before the French fled.
+On August 15, 1779, an engagement took place between a British man-of-war called Content and two French privateer ships which lasted for two hours before the French fled.
 A vessel called Greenlander ran in close to the shore during the incident but did not take part in the engagement.
-There was much fear from the excited spectators on land that the Frenchmen might attempt to land and a group of volunteers with mounted canon arrived from Alnwick Castle.
+There was much fear from the excited spectators on land that the Frenchmen might attempt to land and a group of volunteers with a mounted cannon arrived from Alnwick Castle.